This post may contain affiliate links.

 Once you’ve nailed down your requirements you can then get to the exciting part of choosing a laptop and get underway creating and improving that travel blog .

 In terms of warranty nearly all manufacturers will only provide a warranty for one country or area.
 A computer from the USA won’t be covered in Australia, the UK and vice versa.
 Even if they are an identical model.
 This is extremely frustrating and in my opinion a way of fixing prices and products across the world.
 As a travel blogger you probably won’t be static in the one area for extended periods of time.
 Having to take a computer back halfway across the world isn’t something anyone wants to do.

 Apple is the exception (as far as we can see at time of writing) and besides the Iphone that only has warranties for the country of purchase all other Apple products are covered anywhere that Apple products are sold.
-They also have Apple care which is an extended cover for an addition cost.
+They also have Apple Care which is an extended cover for an additional cost.
 This may be a good enough reason to spend that extra on an Apple MacBook.
 Be sure to check all of this information for yourself, things change often in the laptop market.
 We try to stay up-to-date but we can’t guarantee nothing has changed.